 The major downside of raising Golden Comet chickens is that it can be hard to produce successive lines of this breed.

-Since these chickens rarely go broody, you aren’t likely to see any chicks hatching from eggs unless you incubate them yourself.
+Since Golden Comets rarely go broody, you aren’t likely to see any chicks hatching from eggs unless you incubate them yourself.

 If you want to incubate eggs in your incubator, you can – and you’ll experience a decent hatch rate.

 However, you should not place a Golden Comet egg in the incubator assuming that you will get a Golden Comet chick.

 The resulting offspring will be cross-breeds whose genetic characteristics are watered down from those of the parents.